-Forgetting your password to one of your many online tools can be a pain.
+Forgetting your password to one of your many online tools can be painful.
 But for Microsoft Teams users, this could create significant problems.
-In the event that an important meeting is about to start, forgetting your login details could be a bad look professionally.
+If an important meeting is about to start, forgetting your login details could be a bad look professionally.

-What’s more, Microsoft Teams has become much more than a video conferencing tool.
-It is now employed to facilitate collaboration in a multitude of ways - an inability to gain access to the platform is sure to hinder productivity.
-If organizations are using Teams to facilitate remote or hybrid working, another problem emerges.
-When you're sat in your home office, it’s not so easy to turn to an IT administrator to regain access to your Teams login details.
+Moreover, Microsoft Teams has become much more than a video conferencing tool.
+It is now employed to facilitate collaboration in many ways - an inability to gain access to the platform is sure to hinder productivity.
+In addition, if organizations are using Teams to facilitate remote or hybrid working, another problem emerges.
+When you're sat in yousittingome office, it's not so easy torn to an IT administrator to regain access to your Teams login details.

 However, wherever you are working from, retrieving your Teams login is nothing to stress about.
 We'll take you step-by-step regarding what you should do below: